 Abstract

-The DIAMET (DIAbatic influences on Mesoscale structures in ExTratropical storms) project aims to improve forecasts of high-impact weather in extratropical cyclones, using field measurements, high-resolution numerical modelling, and improved design of ensemble forecasting and data assimilation systems.
+The DIAMET (DIAbatic influences on Mesoscale structures in ExTratropical storms) project aims to improve forecasts of high-impact weather in extratropical cyclones, using field measurements, high-resolution numerical modeling, and improved design of ensemble forecasting and data assimilation systems.
 This article introduces DIAMET and presents some of the first results.
 Four field campaigns were conducted by the project, one of which, in late 2011, coincided with an exceptionally stormy period marked by a succession of severe windstorms in northwest Europe.
 For example, December 2011 had the highest monthly North Atlantic Oscillation index (2.52) of any December in the last 60 years, meaning an unusually active North Atlantic jet stream.
 Detailed observations of several of these storms were gathered using the UK’s BAe146 research aircraft and intensive ground-based measurements.
 As an example of the results obtained during the campaign we present observations of cyclone Friedhelm on 8 December 2011, when surface winds with gusts exceeding 30 m s-1 crossed central Scotland, leading to widespread disruption.
 Friedhelm was a storm that deepened 44 hPa in 24 hours and developed a pronounced bent-back front wrapping around the storm center.
-We focus on the belt of strongest winds in the southern quadrant of the storm, finding that the strongest winds at 850 mb and the surface occurred between bands of showers.
+We focus on the belt of strongest winds in the southern quadrant of the storm, finding that the strongest winds at 850 hPa and the surface occurred between bands of showers.
 High-resolution ensemble forecasts from the Met Office showed similar features, with the strongest winds aligned in linear swaths between the bands, suggesting that this phenomenon is in principle predictable.

-Capsule: New aircraft measurements, together with high-resolution modelling, reveal fine-scale wind structure in a severe extratropical windstorm.
+Capsule: New aircraft measurements, together with high-resolution modeling, reveal fine-scale wind structure in a severe extratropical windstorm.

 Introduction